JVIon6oose/arduino-preprocessor/README.md

+## JVIon6oose Fork

-## This is a fork updated to be compatible with an ebuild source for an amd64 gentoo system.
+This is a fork updated to be compatible for an ebuild source of an up to date amd64 gentoo build.

 # Arduino Sketch preprocessor